amichels/amichels.github.io/README.md

 * fallback if no images ("no images" text, hide more image button and get rid of shadows)

 Priority
-* Show more images than 6
+* Show more images than 6 (have temp solution for now)

 python -m SimpleHTTPServer 8000